The Science Behind Our Graphene Matrix™ Technology

-Graphene on its own cannot form a coating, it is chemically inert and non-reactive so it must be processed in a very specific way that can enable it to form a coating that can glue it to a finish
+Graphene on its own cannot form a coating, it is chemically inert and non-reactive so it must be processed in a very specific way that can enable it to form a coating that can adhere it to a finish.
+1

-Through our chemical manufacturing process, we refine Graphite into a product called “Graphene Oxide”.
+We “oxidize” it!
+Through our chemical manufacturing process, we refine Graphene into a product called “Graphene Oxide”.